 Just a few examples of messy data we’ve seen:

 - Error reports from maintenance crews

 - Broken features on app causing customer churn

 Once these types of data have been cleaned, they do more than show organized data sets.
-They reveal unlimited possibilities, and AI-based technologies can reveal these possibilities faster and more efficiently than ever before.
+They reveal unlimited possibilities, and AI analytics can reveal these possibilities faster and more efficiently than ever before.

-Let’s say you have sensor data that’s difficult to understand.
-Typically, a sensor array will generate a lot of data, and it usually won’t be very naturally readable, if at all.
+Let’s say there’s sensor data that’s difficult to understand.
+Typically, a sensor array will generate a lot of data, usually unreadable.

-Following a detailed investigation, your data science team has noticed that something to do with one of the sensors having a sustained high reading and high variability seems to predict one type of mechanical fault.
-As a result, you now report on the 3-hour rolling average for this sensor and the 1-hour rolling variance.
+Following a detailed investigation, the analytics team has noticed that one of the sensors has a sustained high reading and the high variability seems to predict one type of mechanical fault.
+As a result, reports now occur on the 3-hour rolling average for this sensor and the 1-hour rolling variance.

 These metrics are easy to explain, and everyone from the senior management team to the repair crews understands what they’re measuring.
 But what was the cost of curating data like this?

-While your tidy data gets you a nice, explainable story, it does so at the cost of ruling out hypotheses that you would never consider or have had the chance to test.
-The SparkBeyond discovery engine can help you overcome this, and that’s why we love messy, granular data.
+While tidy data delivers a nice, explainable story, it does so at the cost of ruling out hypotheses that never may have been considered.
+And that’s exactly where the actual underlying issue may lie.

-Within the SparkBeyond AI engine, we have the capability to apply a host of functions to this and every other sensor reading, exponential moving averages, roots, and FFTs.
-We can try a range of threshold values, comparing this to context data sets such as weather or more bespoke domain knowledge.
+Instead, a powerful AI-powered analytics platform can apply a host of functions to this and every other sensor reading, exponentially moving averages, roots, and FFTs.
+Then, an analyst can try a range of threshold values, comparing this to context data sets such as weather or more bespoke domain knowledge.